-While there will be multiple action points and focus areas in this strategy and implementation plan, there are five key areas that all parts of the network will initially be focused on:
+While there will be multiple action points and focus areas in this strategy and implementation plan, there are several key areas that all parts of the network will initially be focused on:

-- Te Tiriti o Waitangi partnerships. - Building Māori cultural capability and strengthening Māori leadership capability. - Embedding mātauranga Māori through all that we do. - Ensuring holistic approaches to Māori learner wellbeing in provision, support and services. - Māori data sovereignty.
+- Te Tiriti o Waitangi partnerships.

+- Building Māori cultural capability and strengthening Māori leadership capability.

+- Embedding mātauranga Māori.

+- Ensuring holistic approaches to Māori learner wellbeing in provision, support and services.

+- Māori data sovereignty.